-make your If you can recognize your notebook/smartphone from a distance (e.g., due to its notebook cover), you will device personal recognize it easier as yours when you look back and it will prevent others from confusing it with their own device. put an address It is strange that some people put them on \$20 umbrellas label on it but few mark their \$2000 notebooks with it.
-You can put it discretely on the bottom of the device, but make sure you put some Scotch tape over it to prevent smudging. use the login/ It's hard to return a notebook or smartphone if all you see lock screen is the login/lock screen with a generic user name and no address.
+make your device personal If you can recognize your notebook/smartphone from a distance (e.g., due to its notebook cover), you will recognize it easier as yours when you look back and it will prevent others from confusing it with their own device. put an address label on it It is strange that some people put them on \$20 umbrellas but few mark their \$2000 notebooks with it.
+You can put it discretely on the bottom of the device, but make sure you put some Scotch tape over it to prevent smudging. use the login/ lock screen It's hard to return a notebook or smartphone if all you see is the login/lock screen with a generic user name and no address.
 Make sure that your name and address is visible without entering a passcode by using the background of the start/lock screen (prior to entering the password).
 Note: This option is elegant, but it does not replace a physical address label.
-If the device runs out of power it will not work.
+If the device runs out of power (likely to happen if lost and the finder has no fitting cable) it will not work.